EfrainPerez23/Flask-coruse/README.md

 # **Summary**

-This project is only for education and practice with Flask! :D
+This project is only for education and test with Flask! :D

+Deploy on Heroku.